 - Players frequently employ psychological tactics such as bluffing and analyzing opponents to gain an advantage in the game.

-- Keeping emotions in check is essential to prevent tilt, which can lead to reckless gameplay as a result of frustration.
+- Keeping emotions in check is essential to prevent tilt, which can lead to reckless gameplay due to frustration.

 PLO:

-- Even more demanding in terms of emotional stability due to higher variance and bigger swings.
+- Emotional stability is even more demanding due to higher variance and bigger swings.

-- Players need to remain calm and focused, especially when facing frequent draws and potential bad beats.
+- Players must remain calm and focused, especially when facing frequent draws and potential bad beats.

-- Understanding the long-term nature of the game helps in managing short-term losses and staying patient.
+- Understanding the game's long-term nature helps manage short-term losses and stay patient.

 Online vs. Live Play